-Board decided on 15 cases in 2011 as compared to nine in 2010.
+The year in review witnessed a decrease in the number of Board decisions on competition law infringements in the market for chemistry and chemical products and drugs.
+In 2013, the Board decided 39 pharma cases including nine investigations, 12 exemption applications, 16 merger filings and two remanded decisions after appeal, compared with 51 cases in 2012.
 Most of the cases relate to customer or territory sharing, refusal to supply and discrimination claims.
-Figures for 2012 were not available at the time of writing.
+Figures for 2014 were not available at the time of writing.